Outlook for Photography Jobs

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the job outlook for photographers is 3 percent growth through 2024, which is slower than average for all occupations.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the job outlook for photographers is 8 percent decline through 2026, which is slower than average for all occupations.
 This slow growth is caused by declining digital cameras prices and a growing interest in photography by amateurs.

 Photographers in traditional media will still be hit hard because of decreasing demand for news photographers.
 Fortunately, those wanting to specialize in portrait or commercial photography will continue to be in demand.